 Complete Dog Brushing Guide

 Regular brushing is one of the most important things you can do for your dog's coat health.
 It removes loose fur, distributes natural oils, prevents mats, and gives you the opportunity to check for skin issues, parasites, or lumps.
-This guide covers brushing techniques for every coat type.
+This article covers brushing techniques for every coat type.

 Benefits of Regular Brushing